payjoin/multiparty-protocol-docs/02_coalition_formation.md

 ### Proposal aggregation and condition details

-A quorum proposal is a special kind of co-spend proposal that aggregates together a bundle of non-conflicting, fully accepted co-spend proposals.
-The quorum proposal is made by one of the peers, the aggregator, to *all* other peers implicated in the aggregation.
+A coalition proposal is a special kind of co-spend proposal that aggregates together a bundle of non-conflicting, fully accepted co-spend proposals.
+The coalition proposal is made by one of the peers, the aggregator, to *all* other peers implicated in the aggregation.
 The aggregator must also set specific values for any constrained parameters (e.g. a concrete feerate not just a range).

-#### Making and ratifying quorum proposals
+#### Making and ratifying coalition proposals

-Any peer may attempt to construct a quorum proposal by aggregating unanimously accepted co-spend proposals together, so long as it controls at least one of the online keys implicated in the aggregation.
-For rate limiting, the aggregator's key is made explicit and the hash of this signature is used for flood control when gossipping partially signed quorum proposal, much like the hash of ownership proofs.
+Any peer may attempt to construct a coalition proposal by aggregating unanimously accepted co-spend proposals together, so long as it controls at least one of the online keys implicated in the aggregation.
+For rate limiting, the aggregator's key is made explicit and the hash of this signature is used for flood control when gossipping partially signed coalition proposal, much like the hash of ownership proofs.

-Unlike co-spend proposals, quorum proposals are accepted with a regular signature by the online key.
-This makes it tractable for aggregators to make quorum proposals that revise the payoff or omit peers who did not accept.
-As discussed above, quorum proposals are not mutually exclusive.
-If a peer rejects a quorum proposal due to the inclusion of a specific proposal it may broadcast a counter final proposal of its own, so there is no mechanism for explicit rejection.
+Unlike co-spend proposals, coalition proposals are accepted with a regular signature by the online key.
+This makes it tractable for aggregators to make coalition proposals that revise the payoff or omit peers who did not accept.
+As discussed above, coalition proposals are not mutually exclusive.
+If a peer rejects a coalition proposal due to the inclusion of a specific proposal it may broadcast a counter coalition proposal proposal of its own, so there is no mechanism for explicit rejection.

 #### Bootstrapping consensus for transaction construction

-Once a quorum proposal is fully accepted, a coalition has been formed complete with a payoff imputation.
+Once a coalition proposal is fully accepted, a coalition has been formed complete with a payoff imputation.
 The online keys are used to initiate a consensus protocol in order to construct the full transaction.

-Since the quorum proposal addresses every UTXO, its ownership proof set commitment is authoritative.
-This determines the canonical online key set for the quorum, allowing a consensus protocol to be initialized.
-The aggregator should use precedence ordering for symmetry breaking in order to minimize additional gossip and improve the chances of the quorum proposal being unanimously accepted, but there is no consensus state for these data at the time the quorum proposal is being authored.
-The purpose of quorum proposals is to bootstrap both the consensus protocol and incentive compatibility to make use of it.
+Since the coalition proposal addresses every UTXO, its ownership proof set commitment is authoritative.
+This determines the canonical online key set for the coalition, allowing a consensus protocol to be initialized.
+The aggregator should use precedence ordering for symmetry breaking in order to minimize additional gossip and improve the chances of the coalition proposal being unanimously accepted, but there is no consensus state for these data at the time the coalition proposal is being authored.
+The purpose of coalition proposals is to bootstrap both the consensus protocol and incentive compatibility to make use of it.

-#### Quorum proposal structure
+#### Coalition proposal structure

-The surplus of all included co-spend proposals is added to the quorum proposal's adjustment vector, which covers all UTXOs.
-The quorum proposal's surplus must be positive and needs to cover the shared transaction fields at the set feerate, but otherwise the aggregated surplus is at the discretion of the aggregator, it may be claimed as a coordination fee, redistributed among all
+The surplus of all included co-spend proposals is added to the coalition proposal's adjustment vector, which covers all UTXOs.
+The coalition proposal's surplus must be positive and needs to cover the shared transaction fields at the set feerate, but otherwise the aggregated surplus is at the discretion of the aggregator, it may be claimed as a coordination fee, redistributed among all